| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 not required.
 However, it is a good idea to make sure the surrounding

 stars do not exhibit the same changes in brightness.
+When compared to a plot generated by professional

 equipment (figure